The Church of Jesus Christ of Latter-day Saints in Tonga

 The Church of Jesus Christ of Latter-day Saints (LDS Church) (Tongan: Siasi ʻo Sīsū Kalaisi ʻo e Kau Māʻoniʻoni ʻi he Ngaahi ʻAho Kimui Ní or Siasi Māmonga) has had a presence in Tonga since 1891.
 The Tongan Mission was organized in 1916.
 However, due to anti-Mormon sentiment and government policies, the LDS Church did not grow steadily in Tonga until 1924.
 Between 1946 and 1956, church leaders published Tongan translations of the scriptures and built a church-sponsored school known as the Liahona School.
 In 1968, Tonga's first LDS stake was organized and the Nuku'alofa Tonga Temple was dedicated in 1983.

-According to the LDS Church, there are over 65,000 LDS members (which would be about 60% of the population of Tonga) in Tonga, which means that Tonga has the highest percentage of Latter-day Saints in the world.
-18.62% of Tongans self-identified themselves most closely with the LDS Church in the 2016 census, making it the second largest Christian denomination in the country after Methodism.
-This discrepancy in reported membership numbers is likely caused by the LDS Church's practice of documenting baptized and children of record member's names in their records which may not correlate with individual's current self reported religious identity affiliation in the census' self-reported numbers.